Bangued

 Bangued, officially the Municipality of Bangued (Ili ti Bangued; Bayan ng Bangued), is a municipality and capital of the province of Abra, Philippines.
-According to the 2024 census, it has a population of 48,331 people.
+According to the 2024 census, it has a population of 48,331 people making it the most populous municipality in the province.

 Etymology

 The name Bangued evolved from the Ilocano word "Bangan," which means roadblock or blockade.

 The Tinguians prevented the Spanish forces from penetrating their area and they placed roadblocks on all roads leading to the place.
 They also cut large logs and threw them to the Abra River to prevent the incoming Spanish colonist and Ilocano settlers from entering the area with the use of their boats and bamboo rafts.
 When the logs reached Nagtalabungan the strength of the currents allowed many of these trees to be left behind for the strong current gets narrower as it bends westwards on its course to the South China Sea across a gap in the Ilocos range, better known as "Banaoang."
 These logs were also made as obstacles and big rocks were placed along the roads which the natives called "bangan".